PrasadGaikwad29/CloudMedia-ExpressJS/README.md

 - `POST /upload`: Upload a file to Cloudinary
   - Request body should be `multipart/form-data` with a `file` field containing the image or video

-## Contributing

-Contributions to CloudVault are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions, feel free to reach out to me at [your-email@example.com].